-This is an informed consent document that has been prepared to help inform you concerning earlobe repair surgery, its risks, and alternative treatment.
+This is an informed-consent document that has been prepared to help your surgeon inform you of fat transfer (fat grafts or fat injection procedures), its risks, and alternative treatments.

 It is important that you read this information carefully and completely.
 Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by your surgeon and agreed upon by you.